freeradical13/freeradical13.github.io/index.md

     * Permian (~299 to ~252 million years ago): At the end of the Permian, the Earth had a single continent called [Pangaea][].
 * Mesozoic
     * Triassic (~252 to ~201 million years ago)
-    * Jurassic (~201 to ~145 million years ago): About 200 million years ago, Pangaea began to break apart.
+    * Jurassic (~201 to ~145 million years ago): About 175 million years ago, Pangaea began to break apart into the northern continent of Laurasia and the souther continent of Gondwana.
 First mammals ~180 million years ago.
     * Cretaceous (~145 to ~66 million years ago)
 * Cenozoic
     * Paleogene